Person20020/newstroke-ttf/README.md

 - `--font_file` (Required)

     The path to the `newstroke_font.h` or `newstroke_font.cpp` file.
 (They have the exact same contents.)
-This contains the character strokes encoded as characters that are decoded using the mappings in the `coord.txt` file.
+This contains the character strokes encoded as characters.

 - `--force`